 Bhumi Amla (Phyllanthus niruri) Herb Overview

-Bhumi amla (Phyllanthus niruri)
+bhumi amla (phyllanthus niruri)

 Bhumi Amla (Phyllanthus niruri) is a tropical plant that grows 50-70 cm in height.
 The herb is known as ‘Bhumi Amla’ because it is a small plant present in Bhumi (land) and is usually found in the rainy season.
 The fruits of Bhumi Amla are tiny, smooth in capsules form.
 The flowers are numerous and are pale green.